git-kick/ioBroker.e3dc-rscp/README.md

 (git-kick)
 * Fixed [Issue #241](https://github.com/git-kick/ioBroker.e3dc-rscp/issues/241) - modified PM index detection so that discountinuous index sets are handled correctly, like ( 0, 1, 3, 6 )
+* New RscpTags.json: added new tags from 01-2024 tag list.
+**Stick to** ..EMERGENCY_POWER_TEST.. naming despite it changed to ..EMERGENCYPOWER_TEST.. in the new tag-list (this accects four tags).

 ### 1.3.1